CGrannan/hypothesis-testing-with-the-Northwind-Database/README.md

 ![Northwind_ERD_updated.png](Northwind_ERD_updated.png)

 The project is broken down into four individual questions and evaluating each question followed a similar pattern.
-We presented the null and alternate hypothesis, explored our data, then performed a hypothesis test to determine an effect.
+We present the null and alternate hypothesis, explore our data, then perform a hypothesis test to determine an effect.
 I will briefly outline the project here, but I would suggest looking at the notebook inside this repository as it contains all of my code and shows the process of working with the dataset.

 ## The Questions